geoffreycastillo/ios-js/README.md

 ![Standard IOS gif](demo/standard-ios.gif)

 Number of pairs of circles, circle sizes, and labels (among other options) can be easily customised.

-We also offer [extended versions of the discrete IOS scales](https://github.com/geoffreycastillo/ios-js/wiki/Extended-IOS-scales) (unbalanced or inspired by [IOS11](https://www.nottingham.ac.uk/cedex/news/papers/2023-10.aspx)) that add intermediate circles.
+We also offer [extended versions of the discrete IOS scales](https://github.com/geoffreycastillo/ios-js/wiki/Extended-IOS-scales) that add intermediate circles.
+These versions are useful when one expects IOS scores to be concentrated at the lower-end of the scale.
+As we explain on that link, they also allow to replicate [IOS11](https://www.nature.com/articles/s41598-024-58042-6).

 ## Demo